SpenserCai/sd-webui-deoldify/README.md

  * @Date: 2023-07-28 14:35:35
  * @version:
  * @LastEditors: SpenserCai
- * @LastEditTime: 2023-08-07 16:06:18
+ * @LastEditTime: 2023-08-07 17:00:21
  * @Description: file content
 -->
 # DeOldify for Stable Diffusion WebUI

-This is an extension for StableDiffusion's [AUTOMATIC1111 web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows colorize of old photos.
+This is an extension for StableDiffusion's [AUTOMATIC1111 web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows colorize of old photos and old video.
 It is based on [deoldify](https://github.com/jantic/DeOldify).

 ![example](examples/demo.jpeg)